This is an Insight article, written by a selected partner as part of GRR's co-published content. Read more on Insight

-In this context, the Corporate Insolvency and Governance Act (CIGA), which came into force on 26 June 2020, appears as an answer to the risk of a loss of competitiveness of the scheme of arrangement for major cross-border financial restructuring.
-It introduced the restructuring plan, which is similar to schemes of arrangement on many aspects but with some significant developments that are included in the Directive, such as cross-class cramdown and the absence of the majority in number requirement to vote in favour of the plan within each class of creditors.
+In this context, the Corporate Insolvency and Governance Act (CIGA), which came into force on 26 June 2020, appears to be a solution to the risk of a loss of competitiveness of the scheme of arrangement for major cross-border financial restructuring.
+It introduced the restructuring plan, which is similar to schemes of arrangement on many aspects but with some significant developments that are included in the Directive, such as the cross-class cramdown and the absence of the majority in number requirement to vote in favour of the plan within each class of creditors.
 The competitiveness of this ‘super scheme’ for cross-border restructuring will also depend on the likelihood of recognition of the plan in other jurisdictions, which remains uncertain in this context post-Brexit.

-Regardless of the situation on the recognition of plans adopted through either schemes of arrangement or the CIGA, the transposition in the EU member states of identical rules, inspired by Chapter 11, such as homogenous classes of creditors, cross-class cramdown, debtor-in-possession financing, priority rule and creditors’ best interests, will reduce the distinction between the restructuring regimes.
-Cultural differences will, however, remain, most likely through different approaches in case law.
+Regardless of the situation on the recognition of plans adopted through either schemes of arrangement or the CIGA, the transposition in the EU member states of identical rules, inspired by Chapter 11, such as homogenous classes of creditors, the cross-class cramdown, debtor-in-possession financing, the priority rule and creditors’ best interests, will reduce the distinction between the restructuring regimes.
+Cultural differences will remain, however – most likely through different approaches in case law.
 It would, therefore, be interesting to observe in the coming years whether the combination of Brexit and the transposition of the Directive will put an end to forum shopping.

 As readers will discover, this is an interesting period, and many aspects of the laws regarding insolvency and pre-insolvency are expected to be further refined and enhanced to meet the needs of debtors, creditors and others.